 Best Time to Visit Planet Hollywood Las Vegas

-Planet Hollywood is a real all season Resort.
-It’s relience on entertainment, includung high-end residencies mean the weather outside has little impact on the enjoyment to be had inside the casino walls.
+Planet Hollywood is a real all-season Resort.
+Its reliance on entertainment, including high-end residency’s, means the weather outside has little impact on the enjoyment to be had inside the casino walls.

 We also mention how good value the Hotel is compared to others in the immediate vicinity.
 While this is true, surge pricing can really push the prices through the roof.
 Especially at weekends!
-Planet Hollywood really can be a pricy affair during the peak times, and for us, this really goes against what we love about the Hotel.
-A cheap basic but perfectly located hotel.
+Planet Hollywood really can be a pricy affair during peak times, and for us, this really goes against what we love about the Hotel.
+A cheap, basic, but perfectly located hotel.

 Have Your Say